-- The syllabus makes reference to out-of-stage scenarios throughout the course of training.
+- The syllabus makes reference to a potential customer obtaining a Sport Pilot Certificate when working through and having completed this course.
+Any documentation in this syllabus that pertains to the Sport Pilot Certificate and ONLY the Sport Pilot Certificate should be ignored.
+Pages iv and D6 of the syllabus contain examples of this documentation. - The syllabus makes reference to out-of-stage scenarios throughout the course of training.
 Any documentation in this syllabus that pertains to out-of-stage scenarios and ONLY out-of-stage scenarios should be ignored.
-Pages iv of the syllabus contains an example of this documentation. - The syllabus makes reference to flight training in a Part 61 environment.
+Pages vii of the syllabus contains an example of this documentation. - The syllabus makes reference to flight training in a Part 61 environment.
 Any documentation in this syllabus that pertains to Part 61 and ONLY Part 61 should be ignored.
-Pages i, xxvii, and A4 of the syllabus contains examples of this documentation.
+Page D5 of the syllabus contains an example of this documentation. - Page xxiv of the syllabus makes reference to what a student will need to have in their physical possession when making solo flights.
+This section of the syllabus differs from the TCO in that it does not make mention of a student also having both current and valid FAA Medical Certificates and government issued photo ID.
+Consider the syllabus lacking and the additional requirements of this TCO to be followed.